How to Screen Tenants the Right Way

 - My Smart Move by TransUnion (an online tenant screening service).
 The screening can be paid by the landlord or the tenant.
 Smart Move offers three different levels of screening ranging from $25 to $40.
 Their most comprehensive screening includes credit score, criminal background check, full credit report, eviction report, and income insights.
 They will also include a recommendation based on the criteria you set for your property.

 - Experian Connect is a service offered by Experian.
 All you need to order a tenant screening is the applicant’s name and email.
 Experian includes rental history in their reports.
 They don’t yet have rental data on all tenants but it’s something to watch for.
 A criminal background check is not included.
 Tenant pays only $14.95 once and can share the report with other landlords and property managers.

-- Naborly is both free for tenants and landlords.
-Naborly offers optional insurance that protects landlords from eviction, late rent, and property damage.
+- Naborly is a tenant screening service plus it offers optional insurance that protects landlords from eviction, late rent, and property damage.
 The is a new service and the only negatives I was able to find, come from applicants who have been turned down.
-This service is unusual not only because is completely free but also because their interests are aligned with the interests of the landlord.
 The landlord will receive an offer to pay for insurance and the insurance premium is based on the tenant screening result.

 What Is a Good Credit Score for Tenants?